 What was refreshing to hear was that the onus should be on how the platform is designed not on expecting staff to put in additional effort to find something.
 Hence her simple rule is ‘instead of trying to find things, help people discover what they don’t already know.'

 As a passionate knowledge manager, Weightman became animated telling me why these projects tend to fail: ‘People don’t have the time to go looking for things.
-It’s down-right cheeky for organisations to expect people to come and do their job and then go and find what they need in a rabbit warren of folders or search for the organisation’s crystal ball of knowledge!’
+It’s down-right cheeky for organizations to expect people to come and do their job and then go and find what they need in a rabbit warren of folders or search for the organization’s crystal ball of knowledge!’

 What this really points to is the need to invest in knowledge managers like Weightman.
 Without an ounce of arrogance, she said her role had become crucial because there needs to be someone responsible for ensuring that knowledge is being captured in the best way throughout the entire business.